 - Almost 90% of projected 2018 emissions will come from oil production and existing natural gas infrastructure.

 - A number of solutions, particularly in the upstream of the oil and gas value chain, will have environmental co-benefits at no extra cost, by reducing emissions that can harm human health, like volatile organic compounds and hazardous air pollutants.

-This report shows that there are real solutions that can put natural gas on a safer path for communities and for the climate.
+This report shows that there are real solutions that can put oil and gas on a safer path for communities and for the climate.

-This new analysis also complements other research EDF is engaged in to help advance methane science and provide deeper understanding of methane emissions from the natural gas supply chain, in order to inform policymakers about opportunities to reduce methane emissions.
+This new analysis also complements other research EDF is engaged in to help advance methane science and provide deeper understanding of methane emissions from the oil and gas supply chain, in order to inform policymakers about opportunities to reduce methane emissions.